tamnguyenbbt/Okapi/README.md

 }
 ````

-### Customize Logging (Optional)
+### Customise Logging (Optional)

 Okapi comes with the ability to log testing activities and to capture snapshots which are controllable via configuration.
-You can customize the logging message template format and logging destination by implementing Okapi's interface **IOkapiLogger**.
+You can customise the logging message template format and logging destination by implementing Okapi's interface **IOkapiLogger**.

 Below is a simple implementation using Serilog's File sink.
 Serilog comes with many sinks.
 You can implement your own logger or implement your own Serilog sink to suit your logging and reporting needs.

 * Nuget package at https://www.nuget.org/packages/Okapi.Support.File/1.0.0 (obsolete)
 * From 1.2.7, please use https://www.nuget.org/packages/Okapi.Support.Log.Text/1.0.1
 * GitHub: https://github.com/tamnguyenbbt/Okapi.Support.Log.Text

-**Note**: from Okapi 1.2.4, Okapi configuration allows passing log file path and report directory via app.config or ITestEnvironment.
-Users don't need to perform Ninject dependencies with constructors, please use https://www.nuget.org/packages/Okapi.Support.Log.Text/1.0.1 which provides the default implementation of IOkapiLogger.
-Also, users don't need to use Ninject at all.
+* Log file path is set via configuration (see Configuration section)

 ````
     public class Logger : IOkapiLogger